trailyapp/dev-challenge/README.md

 # Traily Dev Challenge

 ## Whats This?
-This is a dev challange needed to do so we at traily can inspect your software development skills.
+This is a 30 minutes dev challange needed to do so we at traily can inspect your software development skills.
 Youi are going to develop...

 ## How To
 ### Project Setup